-MDA awarded a research grant totaling $390,000 over three years to Lin Mei, professor and director of the Institute of Molecular Medicine and Genetics at Georgia Health Sciences University in Augusta.
+MDA awarded a research grant totaling $390,000 over three years to Lin Mei, professor and director of the Institute of Molecular Medicine and Genetics at the Medical College of Georgia, part of Georgia Regents University.
 The funds will help support Mei’s research on the role of a protein called LRP4 in myasthenia gravis (MG).

 MG is an autoimmune disease — a disease that occurs when the immune system attacks the body's own tissues.
 The attack occurs at the neuromuscular junction (NMJ), the space where signals pass between muscle and nerve.